microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 TBxxxx: Optimizing Internal Operational Amplifiers for Analog Signal Conditioning<br>
 AN3521: Analog Sensor Measurement and Acquisition<br>

-The above documents will be published soon.
-They will cover configuring the OPA module and how to best acquire analog signals.
 ## Software Used

 * <a href="http://www.microchip.com/mplab/mplab-x-ide">MPLAB® IDE 5.40 or newer</a>